Rifle: Modern

 In the Russo-Japanese War of 1904–1905, military observers from Europe and the United States witnessed a major conflict fought with high velocity bolt-action rifles firing smokeless powder.
 The Battle of Mukden fought in 1905 consisted of nearly 343,000 Russian troops against over 281,000 Japanese troops.
 The Russian Mosin–Nagant Model 1891 in 7.62 mm was pitted against the Japanese Arisaka Type 30 bolt-action rifle in 6.5 mm; both had velocities well over 2,000 ft/s.

 Until the late 19th century rifles tended to be very long, some long rifles reaching approximately 2 m in length to maximize accuracy, making early rifles impractical for use by cavalry.
 However, following the advent of more powerful smokeless powder, a shorter barrel did not impair accuracy as much.
 As a result, cavalry saw limited, but noteworthy, usage in 20th-century conflicts.

-The advent of the massed, rapid firepower of the machine gun, submachine gun and rifled artillery was so quick as to outstrip the development of any way to attack a trench defended by riflemen and machine gunners.
-The carnage of World War I was perhaps the greatest vindication and vilification of the rifle as a military weapon.
+The introduction of rapid-fire weapons such as machine guns, submachine guns, and rifled artillery outpaced the development of tactics for attacking defended trenches.
+During World War I, this contributed to the extensive use of rifles alongside these weapons.

 The M1 Garand was a semi-automatic rapid-fire rifle developed for modern warfare use in World War II.